 P2P serves 28,000 residents in lower Fairfield County (Darien, New Canaan, Norwalk, Stamford, Weston, Westport, and Wilton) with the following programs: three food pantries (Darien, Norwalk, Stamford), grocery home delivery, mobile pantry and casework team, clothing center, caseworker assistance, emergency financial assistance, scholarships/mentorships, camperships, and seasonal enrichment programs.

 Our work is achieved through a combination of a small full-time staff, an extensive network of volunteers, community partners, in-kind contributions of food and household items, and monetary donations.

 We strive for educated, financially-stable, and hunger-free homes for all.
 To help achieve this, P2P’s commitment is to not only provide immediate assistance, but work with the clients and the community to establish more equitable opportunities for all, regardless of race, economic background, or immigration status.

 Person to Person’s mission is to provide essential services and caseworker support for anyone who requests it.
 Whether it’s a one-time request for food or clothing or ongoing support with a member of our casework team, as long as there is a need, P2P is here to help.

 P2P helps all individuals in our lower Fairfield County service area, including: Darien, New Canaan, Norwalk, Stamford, Weston, Westport, and Wilton.
 Support is given to anyone who requests it, no questions asked, no documentation needed.

 Our mission to serve the community is based on our core principles set forth by our founding members.
-These principals guide us every day in how we serve the community and how we treat each other.
+These principles guide us every day in how we serve the community and how we treat each other.

 From the outset, P2P began using its resources to help those in need while educating others about the impact of poverty and injustice.